microsoft/jacdac/jacdac-v1-spec.md

 If register is written with a value shorter than register size, the value is zero-extended or sign-extended depending on register.

-Registers are identified by 12 bit indices and not memory addresses and are non-overlapping.
+Registers are identified by 12 bit indices, called register codes, and not memory addresses and are non-overlapping.
 For example, it's possible to have register `0x090` of size `12` and non-overlapping register `0x091` of size `4`.

-Registers are partitioned as follows:
+Register codes are partitioned as follows:

 * `0x001-0x07f` - r/w common to all services
 * `0x080-0x0ff` - r/w defined per-service